folone/soundcloud-challenge/README.md

 ```
 λ Alonzo_Church soundcloud-challenge → λ git master* → ./compare-algos.sh 10                                                  ~/workspace/soundcloud-challenge
-Running for N=1...Output is the same
+Running for N=1...
+Output is the same
-Running for N=2...Output is the same
+Running for N=2...
+Output is the same
-Running for N=3...Output is the same
+Running for N=3...
+Output is the same
-Running for N=4...Output is the same
+Running for N=4...
+Output is the same
-Running for N=5...Output is the same
+Running for N=5...
+Output is the same
-Running for N=6...Output is the same
+Running for N=6...
+Output is the same
-Running for N=7...Output is the same
+Running for N=7...
+Output is the same
-Running for N=8...Output is the same
+Running for N=8...
+Output is the same
-Running for N=9...Output is the same
+Running for N=9...
+Output is the same
-Running for N=10...Output is the same
+Running for N=10...
+Output is the same
 ```